camertron/use_context/README.md

 ## What is this thing?

 use_context is a tool for providing block-level context to Ruby programs in a thread-safe and fiber-safe way.
-Internally it leverages thread- or fiber-local storage.
+Internally it leverages fiber-local storage.
 It can be used to provide data, etc to parts of your program that might be difficult or inconvenient to reach with eg. normal argument passing.

 use_context was inspired by this use-case, and originally proposed as an addition to ViewComponent: https://github.com/ViewComponent/view_component/discussions/2327